 If you do suspect a material may contain asbestos, you can have it tested at a specialist asbestos laboratory, or have a survey conducted on your property.

-When conducting home improvement work, especially when dust will be created, it is a good idea to wear appropriate safety equipment.
-This should include an asbestos approved face mask, as most asbestos related diseases result from ingesting or inhaling asbestos fibres.
+When conducting home improvement work, especially when the dust will be created, it is a good idea to wear appropriate safety equipment.
+This should include an asbestos approved face mask, as most asbestos related diseases result from ingesting or inhaling asbestos fibers.